 Dependent on their love and validation of you.
 Dependent and committed entirely and wholeheartedly to you and your partner as a couple.

 A strong and independent person you may be, but now your whole world will start spinning around this person.

-Up until now, you may have been a person who never needed any validation from anybody else – how things change when you are with a narcissist.
+Before getting into this relationship with a narcissist, you may have been a person who never needed any validation from anybody else – how things change when you are with a narcissist.
 You are now likely to be counting on their promise that they will never leave your side no matter what.

 This is a sign of how much they will have made you dependent on them for this need.
 And they will have noticed this change in you.
-They have noticed that they have you in the palm of their hands, it was their intention after all.
+They have noticed that they have you in the palm of their hands; it was their intention after all.

 When they know that you depend on them and their ‘love and commitment,’ they start using your responses as part of their reward mechanism.

 The validation which they freely gave away at the beginning of what you thought was a beautiful relationship will have lessened.
 The narcissist will now only use these validating affirmations to reward you when they get what they want from you.

 When you supply them with fuel in the form of money, time, admiration, sex, or whatever else it is that they need from you, some might seek emotional or psychological benefits – such as enjoying making you feel bad or feel validated themselves when they can see how much you need them.

 The validation and outpour of love once were showered, now become just well-calculated sprinkles to keep you hooked and enticed to play their game.

 Next in the narcissistic relationship phase comes the criticisms, probably lots of them, sometimes carefully hidden and delivered passively-aggressively.
 For others, they can be out and out bouts of chastisement.